Commissioners: “We will continue to value, respect, and support all individuals as we serve the people of Boulder County.” Read full message.

 About the Crime Victim’s Compensation Program

-• Crime Victim Compensation Act of Colorado, enacted in 1982, helps victims of crime and their families obtain financial assistance for losses incurred as a result of a crime.
-Funds are paid through the Crime Victim Compensation Fund.
+• The Crime Victim Compensation Act was enacted in 1982 to help victims of crime and their families obtain financial assistance for losses incurred as a direct result of the crime.

-• By state statute, Crime Victim Compensation is the payer of last resort.
-All other sources of compensation (private insurance, worker’s compensation, Medicaid/Medicare, etc.) must be exhausted first.
+• Crime Victim Compensation is a payer of last resort per Colorado statute.
+All other sources of compensation (i.e. private insurance, worker’s compensation, Medicaid…..) must be utilized first.

 Eligibility Requirements

-• Must be a victim, relative of a victim or a witness at the scene, of a compensable crime.
-This is defined as a crime in which an intentional, knowing, reckless and/or criminally negligent act of a person of full legal capacity, results in residential property damage, or physical or psychological injury to another entity, and the crime is punishable by Colorado law.
-This includes careless driving resulting in death, and hit and run resulting in death.
+• Compensable crimes include any crime that falls under Colorado’s Victim Rights Act and/or a crime in which an intentional, knowing, reckless and/or criminally negligent act of a person of full legal capacity, results in residential property damage or physical/psychological injury to another entity and is punishable by Colorado law.

-• The crime must been committed on or after July 1, 1982 in Boulder County.
+• The crime was committed on or after July 1, 1982 in Boulder County.
+Exceptions considered for crimes that occur in locations without a similar program.

-• The victim must cooperate fully with law enforcement agencies and the prosecution.
+• The victim must reasonably cooperate with law enforcement agencies and the prosecutions for the duration of the case.

-• The injury or death of the victim cannot be a result of the victim’s wrongful act, victim’s own wrong doing or of any substantially provocative action on behalf of the victim.
+• The injury or death of the victim cannot be the result the victim’s own wrongful act or substantial provocation.

-• Victim’s insurance benefits must be utilized prior to any compensation funds being awarded.
+• The Victim’s insurance benefits must be used and documented prior to any consideration for funding.

 Compensable Losses Include